nhamilton1/wallet-playground/README.md

-Creating a text env for wallets
+Creating a test env for wallets